Ryokog/Decentralized-Wallet-Nights-and-Weekends/README.md

-# Decentralized-Wallet
+# Decentralized-Wallet-Project

-This repo will have

-- Research folder under the Research Branch
-- Standard code folders under the Main Branch

-with the aim to create a best self-custodial wallet solution for the wider community.
+This project repo aims to create a best self-custodial wallet solution for the wider community.

+[Background/Problem Setting]
+Centralized Custodians that are widely used in the crypto space often either 1) lacks transparency, and/or 2) have a single point of failure.